 The hardest category of restaurant to find in Houston is the kind we don't have.
 But on that relatively short list of formats and cuisine types, one thing Houston most certainly cannot boast is Michelin stars.
 In fact, the French tire company stopped publishing its short-lived Los Angeles and Las Vegas guides in 2010.
 And without a guide, no stars.
 If you want to eat at a Michelin-starred restaurant in the United States, your only options are New York, Chicago, San Francisco, and newly, Washington, D.C.

 Should you care?
 Depends on your priorities.
 When I dined with a Michelin critic a few years ago, I was underwhelmed by his food knowledge, but not surprised by his persnickety bent.
 And this makes some sense.
 The guides were first released to help motorists in 1900.
 Who had a car in 1900?
 People with a literal embarrassment of riches, a group often more concerned with dining in style than eating something delicious.
+This longtime trend is reversing, as evidenced by the inclusion of Singapore's Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle, where a meal rings up at just more than $2 and surroundings are far from auspicious.

-So serious eaters should always take stars with a grain of salt.
-But when I was in Milan last week, I couldn't resist taking advantage of a pair of its 16 Michelin-starred eateries.
+But serious eaters should always take stars with a grain of salt.
+Still, when I was in Milan last week, I couldn't resist taking advantage of a pair of its 16 Michelin-starred eateries.
 None have achieved the Michelin nirvana of three stars, but I dined at two starred restaurants in one day, Alice Ristorante, which boasts one star, and Seta, which has two.
 In the guide, a one star rating is defined as "Very good cooking in its category."
 Two stars: "Excellent cooking, worth a detour."
 What's the difference and what does that mean, if anything?
 Let's have a look.

 Ambience & Service